 History of the Pekingese

-A well-balanced, compact toy breed, the Pekingese is one of several breeds that were created for the ruling classes of ancient China.
+The Pekingese is one of several compact breeds that were created for the ruling classes of ancient China.
 In fact, a Chinese legend says the Pekingese was actually created by the Buddha when he shrunk a lion down to the size of a small dog.
 Another bit of folklore states that in order for a lion to wed his beloved—who happened to be a marmoset, or type of monkey—he had to beg the patron saint of animals, Ah Chu, to reduce him to the size of a pigmy while still retaining the heart and character of a lion.
 The offspring of that union was said to be the dog of Fu Lin, or the Lion Dog of China.
 Throughout history, the Pekingese have been referred to as “lion dogs,” “sun dogs,” and even “sleeve dogs,” since they were often toted around in the voluminous sleeves worn by members of the imperial household.

 It wasn’t until the 1860s when Pekes first made their debut in the western half of the world.
 When British troops invaded Peking during the Opium Wars, the royal family opted to kill their Pekes when the Brits stormed the emperor’s summer palace.
 The British intended to loot the palace and set it on fire, and the royal family didn’t want to see their beloved pets fall into enemy hands.
-However, when a British captain discovered the emperor’s aunt dead by suicide—survived by five of her Pekingese dogs—they were returned to England as a gift for Queen Victoria.
-The breed quickly grew in popularity among her subjects, and ownership of a Pekingese dog became a sign of privilege and wealth across the country.
+However, when a British captain discovered the emperor’s aunt dead by suicide, her five surviving Pekingese dogs were returned to England as a gift for Queen Victoria.
+The breed quickly grew in popularity among the Queen's subjects, and ownership of a Pekingese dog became a sign of privilege and wealth across the country.

 As the year 1900 approached, Pekes were starting to arrive in America—they were originally registered by the American Kennel Club (AKC) in 1906, and the Pekingese Club of America first became an KC member in 1909.
 The breed made headlines a few years later when a Pekingese was one of only three dogs to survive the sinking of the Titanic.